-If you were going to broaden this topic, you could ask what the controversy or point-of-interest is.
+If you were going to broaden this topic, you could ask what the controversy or point of interest is.
 Why did you start with this topic in the first place?
-Maybe you're interested in how the AKC decides which breeds constitute a new addition.
-That might be a more interesting question that could point you towards a more appropriate topic.
+Maybe you're interested in how the American Kennel Club decides which breeds constitute a new addition.
+That might be a more interesting question that could point you towards an appropriate topic.

-Maybe there's some debate over whether the AKC's rules are fair and inclusive.
-That might be a good point of contact that could broaden this to debates about AKC policies for admitting new breeds.
+Or maybe there's some debate over whether the American Kennel Club's rules are fair and inclusive.
+That might be a good point of conflict that could broaden this to debates about American Kennel Club policies for admitting new breeds.

 Or you could go another route.
 If this is too narrowly focused on North America, you could broaden the scope to the whole world and think about an international perspective.
-Maybe there is an international counterpart to the AKC.
-This topic could then be international kennel club regulations and how they compare to the AKC.
+Maybe there is an international counterpart to the American Kennel Club.
+The topic could then be international kennel club regulations and how they compare to the American Kennel Club.

-Either way, you'd be keeping the core interests the same, but expanding the focus to include more issues.
+Either way, you'd be keeping the core interests of the topic the same but expanding the focus to include more issues.